jawachipcookie/jawachipcookie/README.md

 - Hi, I’m Vishesh Jawa
 - I’m interested in codiong and making stuff that helps people
-- Currently i'm a freshman in electronic and Computer engineering
+- Currently i'm a student in electronic and Computer engineering
-- reach me on my Instagram - @vishesh.jawa
+- reach me on my Instagram - @jawa.chip
                  Discord - Jawachip#7792

 <!---